rsnape/spatial-visualiser/README.md

 and the SQL scripts needed to prepare a database in the format required by the tools are available in [my other repository](https://github.com/rsnape/data-transformations)

+#####Usage

+ * set up the postgres database
+ * install RePast
+ * import this repository as a repast project
+ * The variable to be plotted is controlled by the various styled layer descriptors.
+These are stored as `xml` files in the `misc` directory.
+You can pick choose the SLD to plot different variables - you do this in the Scenario Tree of the RePast display, by double clicking on `A Display` and then clicking `Agent Style` tab and `Load SLD` for the `GeoAreaAgent` agent type.
+You can use one of the ones I make available here, alter them to suit your needs, or make new ones of your own.

 #####Future plans

 I hope to port the tool soon to remove dependencies on RePast and specific database formats.
 I'll quite likely